jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

     (ii) territorial authorities of a class or description to which the authority belongs; or (iii) the authority,—
   (db) to set and assess rates under the Local Government (Rating) Act 2002 for the purpose of making any contributions that the authority is empowered by paragraph (da) to make:
-  (e) gather information, keep records, undertake research, or do any other similar thing, if doing so is necessary or desirable to enable it to act effectively under this Act:
+  (e) to gather information, keep records, undertake research, or do any other similar thing, if doing so is necessary or desirable to enable it to act effectively under this Act:
-  (f) perform or exercise any function, power, or duty whose performance or exercise is for the time being transferred to it under section 15:
+  (f) to perform or exercise any function, power, or duty whose performance or exercise is for the time being transferred to it under section 15:
-  (g) perform or exercise any other function, power, or duty conferred on it by this Act.
+  (g) to perform or exercise any other function, power, or duty conferred on it by this Act.

 ### 15 Transfer of powers, etc, by local authorities
 (1) Subject to subsections (2) and (3), a local authority that has an operation under this Act (in this section referred to as the transferor) may transfer the performance of the operation to another local authority (in this section referred to as the transferee), if—by (and subject to any terms and conditions contained in) a written agreement with the transferee.